Notch-Man/jawdropping-notes/README.md

 ## Screenshots 🖼️

-(The screenshot is a bit outdated)
+(The screenshot is a bit outdated & I am too lazy to update 😂)

 ![screenshot 1 with modal](./screenshots/screenshot%201.jpeg)